pranshug2704/CSE150A_Proj/README.md

 The ROC curve comparison clearly shows that our enhanced model (red line) significantly outperforms the basic Naive Bayes model (blue line), with a much higher area under the curve (AUC).

+Additionally, a random guess classifier would achieve an accuracy rate of approximately 50% while our enhanced bayesian network reaches an accuracy rate of 78.8%, which is a significant improvement.

 ### Confusion Matrix

 The confusion matrix for our enhanced model shows improved classification performance: